lojique/mrwelldone-gems/Privilege-Escalation/Linux/Kernel.md

 ![image](https://user-images.githubusercontent.com/96658935/147587880-a3dfd4d3-2db3-4fda-98e5-b068b3ba765f.png)

-you can ssh or just su firefart into teh new account
+you can ssh or just su firefart into the new account